analyticsinmotion/create-images-with-dall-e-in-microsoft-word/README.md

 <!-- INSTRUCTIONS -->
 ## 3. Instructions

-  - Write a desciption of the image you want ChatGPT to create anywhere in Microsoft Word
+  - Write a desciption of the image you want DALL·E to create anywhere in Microsoft Word
   - Click the **Image Generation** button in the AI Assistant tab
-  - Wait a few seconds for ChatGPT to respond
+  - Wait a few seconds for DALL·E to respond
   - The bespoke image will appear under the initial text descrption
 <br /><br />